 When it comes to maintaining your curly hair, you may be seeing lots of products bombarding the market touting all sorts of ingredients.
-Especially when it comes to the sheer number of natural hair oils, it can be confusing to know which one may work best for your hair.
-Although you can learn by trial and error, it’s always a good idea to do a little research before trying new ingredients.
+When it comes to the sheer number of natural hair oils, it can be confusing to know which one may work best for your hair.
+Although you can learn by trial and error, it is always a good idea to do a little research before trying new ingredients.

 Light and non-greasy, coconut oil can easily be used by all hair types.
 Coconut oil is one of the few oils that can actually penetrate the hair shaft.
 There are several types of coconut oil available, but go for the extra virgin (EVCO).
 This oil is typically clear in its liquid form and a white color that is solid at room temperature.
 Shelf life: approximately 1-2 years.

-This super light and moisturizing hair oil can benefit all types of curls.
-A natural heat protectant, grape seed oil can actually be used as a thermal agent up to 425 degrees when blow drying or flat ironing.
+This light and moisturizing hair oil can benefit all types of curls.
+A natural heat protectant, grapeseed oil can be used as a thermal agent up to 425 degrees when blow-drying or flat ironing.
 Apply a bit throughout the hair before applying heat to give your hair added shine and protection.
-This oil works great to strengthen each strand, increase manageability and can also be used to combat dry scalp and dandruff.
+This oil works great to strengthen each strand, increase manageability, and can also be used to combat dry scalp and dandruff.
 Shelf life: approximately 1 year.

 Closely matching the sebum, your hair’s natural oil, jojoba oil is a great staple in your natural hair care routine.
-This hair oil can be used to balance oil production at the scalp, aiding overproducing glands that cause oily hair.
+This hair oil can be used to balance oil production at the scalp, helping to prevent the sebaceous glands from over-producing oil and causing an oily scalp and hair.
 Jojoba is also non-greasy and gives your hair a healthy shine.
 Shelf life: can be indefinite.

 This light, all-purpose oil is great for all hair types and offers many benefits to naturally curly hair.
-Sweet almond oil works great as a sealant, so apply a small bit on top of your moisturizer to lock in the moisture.
-It’s also great for improving manageability by smoothing the hair shaft.
+Sweet almond oil works great as a sealant, so apply a small amount on top of your moisturizer to lock in the moisture.
+It is also great for improving manageability by smoothing the hair shaft.
 Shelf life: approximately 1 year.

-This super nutrient rich oil is heaven for thick haired curlies.
-Chock full of natural goodies like amino acids, minerals, and vitamins, avocado oil can help strengthen hair and enhance deep conditioning treatments.
-Try mixing a bit of this hair oil with your favorite conditioner as a deep treatment, adding a plastic baggy or heat cap for added conditioning.
-Since this oil is a bit heavy and slightly oily, it’s best for thicker or more tightly coiled strands.
+This super nutrient rich oil is heaven for thick-haired curlies.
+Chock-full of natural goodies like amino acids, minerals, and vitamins, avocado oil can help strengthen hair and enhance deep conditioning treatments.
+Try mixing this hair oil with your favorite conditioner as a deep treatment and adding a plastic processing cap or heat cap for added conditioning.
+Since this oil is a heavy and slightly oily, it is best for thicker or more tightly coiled strands.
 Shelf life: approximately 1 year.

-For ages these hair oils have worked wonders across the globe and they’re a wonderful option for naturals.
-Some of the more prominent oils are amla, neem, brahmi, and bhringaraj; each of these distinctive oils offer their own unique benefits for your curls.
-For example, amla oil is great to strengthen and condition the hair, neem oil is excellent for tackling dandruff, brahmi can be used to stimulate hair growth and bhringaraj is great to combat shedding and breakage.
+For ages these hair oils have worked wonders across the globe and they are a wonderful option for naturals.
+Some of the more prominent oils are amla, neem, brahmi, and bhringaraj; each of these distinctive oils offers their own unique benefits for your curls.
+For example, amla oil is great for condition the hair, neem oil is excellent for tackling dandruff, brahmi can be used to stimulate hair growth, and bhringaraj is great to combat shedding and breakage.